 Can Diabetes Cause High Blood Pressure?

+Can Diabetes Cause High Blood Pressure is a question that’s easily answered.
 I’m going to try and not get too technical here, but I think most folks know that it is basically the force of your blood flowing through your blood vessels.
 Your health care provider or physician takes your blood pressure numbers with a blood pressure monitor which I’m sure everyone has done more than once in their lives.
 The results are two numbers such as a normal pressure reading 120/80.
 Each number is very important.
 There is a connection between high blood pressure and diabetes which I’ll discuss later.

 The “top” number (in this case 120) represents the pressure at which your heart beats and pushes blood through your vessels.
 This is otherwise known as “systolic” pressure.
 The “bottom” number (80) represents the pressure when your vessels begin to relax between heartbeats.
 This is also referred to as the “diastolic” pressure.
 So basically, you’re looking for your numbers to be in the 120/80 range.
 That’s really all you need to know and be comfortable with.